 When Dart and Esther Cherk needed to supplement their retirement income, they decided to split a three-acre vacant lot in Marin County that had been in the family for six decades in order to sell both halves.
 As a condition of the lot split, however, the county demanded that they pay $40,000 as an “affordable housing” fee.
 This condition is unconstitutional because the Cherks are not causing the lack of affordable housing; in fact, by selling buildable lots, they are mitigating it.
-Worse, the county singled out the Cherks; other neighbors did not have to pay the fee.
-The Cherks paid the fee under protest and PLF now represents them in a lawsuit to strike down the condition and get their money back.
+Worse, the county singled out the Cherks; neighbors did not have to pay the fee.
+The U.S Supreme Court has decided to review the unconstitutional conditions on these permits and hopefully bring justice to Dart and Esther Cherk.

 The Cherks tried to work with county officials for over a decade and ultimately paid the fee under protest.
 They had to mortgage their home to come up with the money.
 To add insult to injury, the county has waived the affordable housing fee for some permit applicants while refusing the Cherks’ requests for a waiver.
 Both the federal and state constitutions forbid such unequal treatment.